On renormalized Hamiltonian nets: Introduction

-\begin{flushleft} {\bf Acknowledgements.} \end{flushleft} I thank the Mathematisches Forschungsinstitut Oberwolfach for its hospitality.
-I am grateful to J. S. M\o ller for useful discussions, and to W. Dybalski for helpful comments.
+I thank the Mathematisches Forschungsinstitut Oberwolfach for its hospitality.
+I am grateful to J. S. M\o ller for useful discussions, to W. Dybalski for helpful comments, and to J. Lampart for sending me a draft of his paper \cite{Lampart}.
 The hospitality support by the Aarhus university is gratefully acknowledged.
-This work was partially supported by KAKENHI 18K0331508.
+This work was partially supported by KAKENHI 18K0331508, JSPS bilateral joint research project between Danish and Japan, and the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
+I am grateful to the anonymous referees for the constructive comments and suggestions, which helped considerably to improve the presentation of the manuscript.